 The SIMP will be revised regularly by the Wadden Sea Board (WSB).
-Given the nature of the SIMP, a review cycle of 10-12 years is foreseen.
-This review presents the opportunity to adapt the SIMP to the management requirements of the TWSC, including the selection of key topics, with the support and participation of all parties involved in implementing the plan.
+Given the nature of the SIMP, progress reports in due time before the Trilateral Governmental Conferences and a review cycle of 10-12 years are foreseen.
+The regular reports will gather the progress done trilaterally and by each country in implementing the SIMP activities.
+The 10-12-year review presents the opportunity to adapt the SIMP to the management requirements of the TWSC, including the selection of key topics, with the support and participation of all parties involved in implementing the plan.
 Regular evaluation processes under trilateral and national obligations (i.e. Wadden Sea Quality Status Report, UNESCO Periodic Reporting, Natura 2000 Reports, etc.) will feed into the SIMP review.
-It is intended that the SIMP review will be aligned as much as possible with other process.
+It is intended that the SIMP review will be aligned as much as possible with other processes.